- You are here:

 Wildlife

-Although Limpopo National Park is a Big Five destination, you probably won’t see a lot of wildlife in the park.
+Although Limpopo NP is a Big Five destination, you probably won’t see a lot of wildlife.
 Animals are very dispersed and skittish, and there are almost no roads.
-You’ll always see something though.
-Animals regularly spotted include buffalo, zebra, impala, greater kudu and steenbok.
-When staying inside the park you might hear spotted hyenas whooping at night.
+Creatures you’re most likely to see are buffalo, zebra, impala, greater kudu and steenbok.
+Elephants are more often heard trumpeting deep in the bush than they are seen.
+If you stay overnight in the park, listen out for spotted hyenas whooping and lions roaring.

 Scenery